lkrdev/lookml-project-transfer-manager/README.md

 ## Overview

-The script reads LookML project information from the active Google Sheet, fetches project details from a source Looker instance, creates a new project on a target Looker instance, automatically adds an SSH deploy key to the associated GitHub repository, and then deploys the project.
+The script reads LookML project information from the active Google Sheet, fetches project details from a source Looker instance, creates a new project on a target Looker instance, automatically adds an SSH deploy key to the associated GitHub repository, **configures the LookML models associated with the project**, and then deploys the project.
 It also includes functionality to validate a transferred project on demand.

 ---